SantiMelo7/social-media-clon/README.md

 ## Getting Started

-- In this project I learn everything related to Prisma - Sql Within it, I highlight my learning obtained in typescript and I add to the code of the original video, a little of my ideas when programming, creating components, interfaces and so on.
-The original idea, the profile and the video where I based it is below
+- In this project I learn everything related to Prisma - Postgress.
+Within it, I highlight my learnings obtained in general and add to the code of the original video, a little of my ideas when programming, creating components, interfaces, etc. The original idea, the profile and the video are in the repository.

 This project was taken from the video -> <https://www.youtube.com/watch?v=TyV12oBDsYI>